-The architecture in Figure 4.3.1-1 represents the specified 5GMSu functions within the 5G System (5GS) as defined in TS23.501 [2].
+The architecture in Figure 4.3.1-1 above represents the specified 5GMSu functions within the 5G System (5GS) as defined in TS23.501 [2].
 Three main functions are defined:

-- 5GMSu AF: An Application Function similar as defined in TS 23.501 [2], clause 6.2.10, dedicated to 5G Media Uplink Streaming.
+- 5GMSu AF: An Application Function similar to that defined in TS 23.501 [2] clause 6.2.10, dedicated to 5G Uplink Media Streaming.

-- 5GMSu AS: An Application Server dedicated to 5G Media Uplink Streaming.
+- 5GMSu AS: An Application Server dedicated to 5G Uplink Media Streaming.

-- 5GMSu Client: A UE internal function dedicated to 5G Media Uplink Streaming.
+- 5GMSu Client: A UE-internal function dedicated to 5G Uplink Media Streaming.

 5GMSu AF and 5GMSu AS are Data Network (DN) functions and communicate with the UE via N6 as defined in TS23.501 [2].

 Functions in trusted DNs are trusted by the operator’s network as illustrated in Figure 4.2.3-5 of TS 23.501 [2].
-Therefore, AFs in trusted DNs may directly communicate with all 5G Core functions.
+Therefore, AFs in trusted DNs may directly communicate with relevant 5G Core functions.

-Functions in external DNs may only communicate with 5G Core functions via the NEF using N33.
+Functions in external DNs, i.e. 5GMSu AFs in external DNs, may only communicate with 5G Core functions via the NEF using N33.

-Figure 4.3.1-1: Media Architecture for unicast media uplink streaming

-NOTE 1: The functions indicated by the yellow filled boxes are in scope of stage 3 specifications for 5GMS.
-The functions indicated by the grey boxes are defined in 5G System specifications.
-The functions indicated by the blue boxes are neither in scope of 5G Media Streaming nor 5G System specifications.

-The architecture in Figure 4.3.1-2 represents the media architecture connecting UE internal functions and related network functions for 5G Media Uplink Streaming.
+The architecture in Figure 4.3.1-2 below represents the media architecture connecting UE internal functions and related network functions for 5G Uplink Media Streaming.

-Figure 4.3.1-2: Media Architecture for unicast media uplink streaming
+Figure 4.3.1-2: Media Architecture for unicast uplink media streaming